MathuTeku/DrowsyCam-Driver-Safety-System/README.md

 “DrowsyCam: Driver Safety System with Eye Recognition and Drowsiness Detection”

 Submitted in partial fulfillment of the requirements for the Bachelor of Science in Computer Engineering.

+# How to Run the Application

+1. Clone or download this repository.

+2. activate the provided virtual environment:

+    source PythonProject/.venv/bin/activate

+3. Run the main program:

+    python Starting.py